- Scott Allen

 Jaithmathang Senior Elder

-By chance Ron met Roderick McLeod the founder of Nallawilli and the Pauline E. McLeod Foundation in March 2019.
-They talked about work and Ron’s frustration with getting the next level up and making the most of himself so Rick introduced him to Scott the CEO if Nallawilli to see if he could help.
+By chance Ron met Roderick McLeod, the Founder of Nallawilli and the Pauline E. McLeod Foundation, in March 2019.
+They talked about work and Ron’s frustration with getting the next level up and making the most of himself.
+Rick introduced him to Scott Allen, the CEO of Nallawilli Technology, Mandura and First Nations Finance, to see if he could help.

-The ex-security guard couldn’t this was happening.
+The ex-security guard couldn’t believe this was happening.
 “I was worried not knowing if I could do it, was a bit worried about moving from a physical job to corporate working at a bank.
 Huge change!”

-“They kept telling me “Weve got you”, “I knew I had the full support of Phill and Scott which gave the faith in myself and the confidence to go for it”
+“They kept telling me…’we’ve got you’.
+I knew I had the full support of Phil and Scott which gave me faith in myself and the confidence to go for it.”

 “This opportunity has opened up a whole new world of possibilities for my family and our lives.
 I can now see myself running my own business or moving into all kinds of directions.
-Though one thing is for certain, I would like to work with Nallawilli closely and help give this chance to others.
+Though one thing is for certain, I would like to work with Nallawilli and the Pauline E. McLeod Foundation closely and help give this chance to others.”